Pop-Tarts: Seasonal flavors

-Kellogg's produces some flavors for a short time every year, to coincide with seasonal or holiday events.
-Some examples include Pumpkin Pie, released every Fall since 2011, and Red White and Blueberry, brought back every Summer since 2012.
+Kellanova produces some flavors for a short time every year, to coincide with seasonal or holiday events.
+Some examples include Pumpkin Pie, released every Fall since 2011, and Red White and Blueberry, brought back every summer since 2012.

 Limited flavors

-Limited flavors are produced for a short time, a few months or less, and usually have a "Limited Edition" banner on the box.
-They are sometimes made in cooperation with another food brand.
-Dunkin Donuts, Jolly Rancher, and A&W Root Beer have collaborated with Kellogg's to create limited-edition branded Pop-Tart flavors.
+Between 2005–2021, Kellogg's produced special Limited flavors.
+These were each released for only a short time, about six months, and had a "Limited Edition" banner on the box.
+They were sometimes made in cooperation with another food brand, such as Dunkin' Donuts, Jolly Rancher, and A&W Root Beer.
 They have also worked with other Kellogg's brands to make Froot Loops and Eggo flavored Pop-Tarts.

-Occasionally a limited flavor will sell so well that Kellogg's will keep producing it longer or make it a regular flavor.
-Red Velvet was initially released as a limited flavor in 2013, but sold so well that it was kept in production until 2017 and returned as a standard flavor in 2021.
+Occasionally a limited flavor would sell so well that Kellogg's kept producing it longer or made it a standard flavor.
+Red Velvet was initially released as a limited flavor in 2013, but sold so well that it was kept in production until 2017.
+It returned as a standard flavor in 2021, but was quietly discontinued the next year.

-At least one flavor, Mister-E, was discontinued shortly after its two-month marketing in Summer 2021 as Kellogg’s pulled the plug on the flavor after receiving numerous complaints.
+In the summer of 2021, the Limited flavor "Mister-E" was discontinued shortly after its two-month marketing surge.
+Kellogg's pulled the plug on the flavor after receiving numerous complaints.
 It was confirmed to be known as "Everything Bagel" on the Pop-Tart website prior to its conclusion.

-Outside the United States
+Outside of the United States

 A much more limited number of flavors are available outside the US.
 This is due to local laws that may prohibit the use of specific food dyes, or the use of high fructose corn syrup.

 Only three flavors are available in Europe: